in

 Soares at Las Vegas Casinos

 In those days, the control of casino activity was not so strict.
-Some gambling houses shamelessly practiced deception visitors using juggling cards and other gimmicks.
-Former prisoners had no problems working at the casino, so Soares quickly became a dealer at Riviera Hotel.
+Some gambling houses shamelessly practiced deception on visitors using juggling cards and other gimmicks.
+Former prisoners had no problems working at the casino, so Soares quickly became a dealer at the Riviera Hotel.
 After some time, he interrupted the winning series of fortunate customers.
 Such players are called "coolers" in the local jargon.
 He was sent to the unbeaten table and, using his tricks with cards in just a few hands, "broke" the game.

 Once, a crime boss involved in the gambling business came to Soares and demanded to give the winnings at craps to his wife.
 John valued his work, so he was forced to do it.
 He does not know what happened next, but he was kicked out of the casino the next day.
 At least Soares announced such a version of his dismissal, and nobody put forward other versions.